sinannar/NorthShoreRestaurant/README.md

     * `ng g component restaurant/edit-menu`
     * `ng g component restaurant/list-food`
     * `ng g component restaurant/list-menu`
+2. import `FormsModule` so you can use forms
+3. implemented the inside of the components and do necessary api calls

 ---
 ## 12. Authentication & Authorization with aspnet identity